Recipe for Deception

 Recipe for Deception is an American reality competition television series that premiered on January 21, 2016, on Bravo.
 Hosted by Max Silvestri, the cooking competition series features four chefs in each episode who compete with each other and get eliminated in head-to-head rounds.
-The chefs will be judged for creating various dishes containing one specific ingredient.
+The chefs are judged on creating various dishes containing one specific ingredient.
 Chris Oh and Jonathan Waxman are the judges.

+Judges Chris Oh and Jonathan Waxman evaluate the dishes based on taste, creativity, and the effective use of the hidden ingredient.
+Other contestants appearing in the series include chefs such as Jordan Andino, Todd Coleman, Dina Hanna, and Scott Crawford, who compete across the season’s episodes.